unlock-protocol/docs/docs/governance/roadmap.md

 ## June 2021

-- Enable UDT rewards on xDAI ([or any other side chain](the-unlock-token/side-chains-and-layer-2.md)). ✅
+- Enable UDT rewards on xDAI or any other side chain. ✅
 - Enable credit card checkout for any lock (if creator agrees to it!). ✅
 - Update home page design. ✅
 - Addition of a `/developer`landing page. ✅